top of page

 Coming to the Peak District Heratage Centre?

 Book your visit here and enjoy a day of prehistory in our outdoor classroom or inside workshop.
-With everything that the Ancient ways experiance offers and more...
+With everything that the Ancient ways experience offers and more...

 frequently asked questions